mattparkins/fpli/README.md

 dotnet run --leagueId 314 --maxManagers 100

-The leagueId is can be found by looking in the URL of a league table on the officialFPL website.
+The leagueId can be found by looking in the URL of a league table on the officialFPL website.
 MaxManagers defaults to 50.
 The engine will download two files for each manager - their team selection and transfer history.

 ### Fixture Analysis